 The mole is classified as a mammalian not a rodent.
 It has an average length of 5.5"-6".
 The mole has large powerful front feet designed for pushing soil out of its way.
 It also has a short sparsely haired tail about 1.5" long.
-The fur that covers the moles body is different from most mammals in that it doesn't flow towards the tail.
-Their fur pointing up allows them to move forward of backward in their tunnels.
-The coat is so dense that it keeps out water and dirt.

-A moles diet consists of insects that it finds among the plant roots.
+A moles diet consists primarily of earthworms as well as insects that it finds among the plant roots.
 These include mole crickets, beetle larvae, ants, and moth larvae among other things.
-In this fact and the fact that a moles tunneling helps to aerate the soil, moles are beneficial.
+In this fact and the fact that a mole's tunneling helps to aerate the soil, moles are beneficial.